-The Compensation Committee of our Board of Directors reviews and recommends to the full board the compensation of our chief executive officer and our other executive officers.
-Annually, our Compensation Committee evaluates the performance of our chief executive officer and recommends to our Board of Directors the compensation of our Chief Executive Officer in light of the goals and objectives of our compensation program for that year.
-Our Compensation Committee together with our chief executive officer annually assess the performance of our other executive officers.
-Based on recommendations from our chief executive officer and the determinations of our Compensation Committee, our Compensation Committee makes recommendations to our Board of Directors regarding the compensation of our other executive officers.
+The Compensation Committee of our Board of Directors currently determines the compensation of our Chief Executive Officer and our other executive officers.
+Annually, our Compensation Committee evaluates the performance of our Chief Executive Officer and determines the compensation of our Chief Executive Officer in light of the goals and objectives of our compensation program for that year.
+Our Compensation Committee together with our Chief Executive Officer annually assess the performance of our other executive officers.
+Based on recommendations from our Chief Executive Officer and the determinations of our Compensation Committee, our Compensation Committee determines the compensation of our other executive officers.